marcelbalcik/selfML-Membranes/README.md

 # selfML-Membranes
-Quick and easy gas separation membrane property predictor for research labs to test and try
+This project provides a modular, extensible machine learning pipeline to predict gas permeabilities of polymer membranes based on structural, processing, and molecular fingerprint features.
+It is designed to enable research labs to evaluate predictive models using their own curated datasets.
+If you find the available ML papers in the field to have flaws, that is usually due to the data.
+Before starting, you should have membrane physical and gas permeability data.

 Kind of a placeholder until the work is published.
-The idea is to have a simple code that tries different ML algorithms for a lab to try and see if it is useful for their own data.